apache/wink/wink-examples/client/QADefects-client/readme.txt

 Description
 ===============================================================================
-- a simple example that introduces Symphony Client usage
+- a simple example that introduces Wink Client usage
 - demonstrate the consumption of an Atom feed of defects from the QADefect service example which can be found at SDK_HOME/examples/apps/QADefect